mahnoorkhalid8/AGENTIC_AI_-Q4-/Day_07/README.md

 Automatically generates methods like __init__(), __repr__(), and __eq__().
 Makes the code cleaner and avoids writing repetitive boilerplate code.

-#### Example:
-Imagine you’re storing recipe details in a class:

-from dataclasses import dataclass

-@dataclass
-class Recipe:
-    name: str
-    ingredients: list

-Now you can just create an instance like:

-cake = Recipe("Chocolate Cake", ["Flour", "Sugar", "Cocoa"]) No need to define an __init__() manually.

 ## 2a.
 Why is the system prompt stored in the Agent class as instructions and made callable?
 The system prompt (instructions) in the Agent class is often the AI’s background context — like telling the assistant "You are a helpful bot."
 By making the Agent class callable (using the __call__ method), it becomes easier to use the agent like a function: